 - Question cards/prepared cards that contain questions for specific content and tasks.
 These questions are for individuals or groups of students; they can ask each other questions.
 It would be fun and help the students to learn too.

-- Use unfinished sentences that students must complete: use a higher level "what would happen if" questions to promote thought.
+- Use unfinished sentences that students must complete using a higher level "what would happen if" questions to promote thought.

 - Stories - They encourage and motivate students.